Guiliano99/rats-privacy-framework/draft-ounsworth-rats-privacy-framework.md

 # Privacy Considerations

-The main privacy principle in this document is recipient-specific data minimization.
+The main privacy principle in this document is categorization of claims according to sensitivity level, protection of Evidence against passive eavesdroppers, and recipient-specific data minimization.
 Each party SHOULD receive only the Evidence, Attestation Result claims, or proof outputs needed for its role.
 Deployments need to evaluate each protocol role separately because a privacy control at one release point can be undone by excessive disclosure at a later release point.